Fablizio/Fablizio/README.md

 <hr>

-- 🌱 I’m currently attending a bootcamp With Edgemony!
+- 🌱 I’m currently working as QA Engineer for Reply!

 <hr>